Civil Rights Act of 1957: Part IEstablishment of the Commission on Civil Rights

-Part III—strengthen civil rights statutes and other purposes
+Part IITo Provide for an Additional Assistant Attorney General

+Part II, Section 111 establishes one additional Assistant Attorney General to be appointed by the president and confirmed by the senate.

+Part IIITo Strengthen the Civil Rights Statutes, and for Other Purposes

+Part III, Section 121 amends title 28, section 1343 of the United States Code to include language about civil rights.
+Section 122 repeals Section 1989 of 42 U.S.C.
+1993.

-Part IV—further securing and protecting the right to vote
+Part IVTo Provide Means of Further Securing and Protecting the Right to Vote

-Part IV, Section 131, banned intimidating, coercing or otherwise interfering with the rights of persons to vote for electors for president and members of Congress.
+Part IV, Section 131 banned intimidating, coercing or otherwise interfering with the rights of persons to vote for electors for president and members of Congress.
 The United States attorney general was allowed to institute actions, including injunctions and charges of contempt of court, with fines not to exceed $1,000 and six months imprisonment.
 Extensive safeguards for the rights of accused were provided by the statute.
 United States federal judges were allowed to hear cases related to the Act with or without juries.

 Not being able to vote in most of the South, blacks were then excluded from state juries there.
 Federal jury selection had been tied to state jury selection rules, thus in some instances excluding both blacks and women as federal jurors.
 Section 161 freed federal courts from state jury rules and specified qualifications for jurors in federal courts.
 "Any citizen" 21 years or older, literate in English, who had resided in the judicial district for a year, excluding convicts and persons with mental or physical infirmities severe enough to make them unable to serve, was eligible.
 Since neither race nor sex was listed among the qualifications, the provision allowed both blacks and women to serve on juries in trials in federal courts.

-Part V—provide trial by jury and to amend the judicial code
+Part VTo Provide Trial by Jury for Proceedings To Punish Criminal Contempts of Court Growing Out of Civil Rights Cases and To Amend the Judicial Code Relating to Federal Jury Qualifications

+Part V consists of sections 151, 152, and 161.
+Section 151 describes the punitive measures to be taken when a person is found to be in contempt of the committee.
+Section 152 established federal qualifications for exclusion from a jury, those being: conviction of a crime with in State or Federal court with incarceration over 1 year; inability to read, write, speak, or understand the English language; or incapable through mental or physical disability.
+Section 161 establishes that the legislation may be cited as the "Civil Rights Act of 1957".

-The final version of the act established both the Commission on Civil Rights and the office of Assistant Attorney General for Civil Rights.
+The act established both the Commission on Civil Rights and the office of Assistant Attorney General for Civil Rights.
 Subsequently, on December 9, 1957, the Civil Rights Division was established within the Justice Department by order of US Attorney General William P. Rogers, giving the Assistant Attorney General for Civil Rights a distinct division to command.
 Previously, civil rights lawyers had enforced Reconstruction-era civil rights laws from within the Department's Criminal Division.